 Pros:

-- Elementor/Gutenberg-compatible, which means that both of the most popular WordPress builders got all the tools for creating advanced menus.
+- Elementor/Gutenberg-compatible, which means that both of the most popular WordPress builders have all the tools for creating advanced menus.

-- It is the tool developed for not only making your header navigation look good and complete but also for adding such functionality to sidebars or even inserting them in the middle of your landing/categories/any type of pages.
+- It is a tool developed not only to make your header navigation look good and complete, but also to add such functionality to sidebars or even insert them in the middle of your landing/categories or any type of page.
 It all depends on your creativity.

-- It is really recommended to use other plugins from a Crocoblock subscription to enjoy the full potency of this plugin.
+- It is highly recommended to use other plugins from a Crocoblock subscription to utilize the capabilities of this plugin fully.
 JetBlocks and JetThemeCore plugins are the best friends of JetMenu.
 And with the help of JetEngine, you can generate and add all kinds of custom dynamic queries to your menu.

 Cons: